Dan Ritchie

 Academic and research interests

 Dan's academic interests lie mostly in the criminal law.
 He teaches Criminal Law, the Law of Criminal Evidence, Equity and trusts and Tort Law on the LLB.
-Dan also teaches law modules on the undergraduate programme for Business.
+Dan also teaches law modules, including corporate law, on the undergraduate programme for the Accounting and Finance programme in Lancaster.

-Dan's research interests lie in the legal regulation of survillence and privacy.
-He is also still engaged with research and is currently collaborating on a forthcoming work with Dr. Sue Penna, Lancaster University.
+Dan's research interests primarily lie in the legal regulation of surveillance and privacy.
 Dan has presented research papers on the legal histories of the interception of communications, privacy and data retention.
 He has also published on the topic of privacy in relation to the interception of communications.